Foreign relations of India: East

 India-Japan relations have always been strong.
 India has culturally influenced Japan through Buddhism.
 During World War II, the Imperial Japanese Army helped Netaji Subhash Chandra Bose's Indian National Army.
 Relations have remained warm since India's independence, despite Japan imposing sanctions on India after the 1998 Pokhran-II nuclear tests (the sanctions were removed in 2001).

 Japanese companies, like Sony, Toyota, and Honda, have manufacturing facilities in India, and with the growth of the Indian economy, India is a big market for Japanese firms.
-The most prominent Japanese company to have a big investment in India is automobiles giant Suzuki which is in partnership with Indian automobile company Maruti Suzuki, the largest car manufacturer in India.
+The most prominent Japanese company to have a big investment in India is the automobile giant Suzuki, which is in partnership with Indian automobile company Maruti Suzuki, the largest car manufacturer in India.
 Honda was also a partner in "Hero Honda", one of the largest motorcycle sellers in the world (the companies split in 2011).